akandug/lead-intelligence-optimizer/README.md

 * **Business Intelligence:** Tableau (Executive KPI Tracking & Interactive Behavioral Scatter Plots).

 ##  Key Insights & Model Analytics

+## 1. I observed that your company's conversion "sweet spot" is an Education or Healthcare lead who arrived via a Webinar, has viewed the Pricing Page 2+ times, and is moving with a Velocity Score above 4.0.
+Conversely, you are losing significant efficiency by chasing large Tech firms and leads that have gone "cold" beyond 40 days without action.

 ### 1. Feature Importance (SHAP Explainability)
 The XGBoost model highlighted a major operational bottleneck: